 Colored gel kits are an invaluable gift to photographers.
 Not only can a colored gel add a more defined mood and atmosphere to a plain and dull scene, but it can also give a photographer more opportunity to experiment with their creativity in shooting distinctive colored shots.

-There are two types of colored gels for photography: corrective and non-corrective.
+These are the two types of colored gels for photography: corrective and non-corrective.

-Corrective color gels are used to improve the color balance of an image by compensating for daylight or tungsten sources.
+Corrective color gels: these are used to improve the color balance of an image by compensating for daylight or tungsten sources.
 The color temperature blue is used to adjust tungsten light to daylight, while the color temperature orange is used to balance the temperature of daylight to tungsten.